rabbiit/api-docs/README.md

 Rabbiit API use API Tokens to authenticate requests.

-Read the [API Tokens guide](sections/api-tokens.md) for see how generate and manage your API tokens.
+Read the [API Tokens guide](sections/api-tokens.md) to see how generate and manage your API tokens.

 <a name="make-request"></a>
 ## Making a request